joshnh/HTML-Snippets/README.md

 Type the snippet shortcode and then press <kbd>Tab</kbd> to complete the snippet.

 The snippets are listed below in alphabetical order.
-The '$0' indicates the position of the caret/s.
+The '$1' indicates the position of the caret/s.
 Some snippets have been set up so that pressing Tab jumps the caret/s to the next predefined spot.
 It's a little hard to explain, but any snippet that has a $1/$2/$3/etc. uses this technique.

 Feel free to play with, alter, expand, or ruin these snippets as you please.
-I only ask that if you come up with an incredibly handy snippet, or simply one that I have missed, that you let me know (via email, twitter, or on GitHub) so that I can improve these for everybody.
+I only ask that if you come up with an incredibly handy snippet, or simply one that I have missed, that you let me know (via email, Twitter or GitHub) so that I can improve these for everybody.
 Thanks!

+---

 __html__